-Lenders charge closing costs to cover the expenses associated with originating the home equity loan.
+Lenders charge closing costs to cover the expenses associated with originating the loan.
 These expenses include credit report fees, title search, property appraisal, attorney’s fees, and underwriter costs.
 Overall, closing costs on a home equity loan can vary from 2% to 5% of the loan amount.

 In addition, some lenders may charge points on the loan as they do with a mortgage.
 You can usually choose to pay the points up front as a closing cost or bundle the expense into the loan amount.
 Home equity loans don’t usually have prepayment penalties.
 So, you don’t need to worry about paying extra money if you want to pay your loan off early.

-Keep the total cost of borrowing in mind related to the dollar amount of the home equity loan.
-If you are paying high closing costs and points, you might find that the upfront cost is not worth what you’ll actually get as the proceeds from the loan.
+Keep the total cost of borrowing in mind related to the dollar amount of the loan.
+If you’re paying high closing costs and points, you might find that the upfront cost is not worth what you’ll actually get as the proceeds from the loan.
 This is especially true if you plan to repay the home equity loan quickly.

 Closing costs on a home equity line of credit are much less than they are for a comparable home equity loan.
 Rather than basing the closing costs on the amount of the line of credit, lenders typically charge a flat fee origination.